Stephens City, Virginia: Education

-Frederick County Public Schools operate the public schools that serve Stephens City, although none are located within Stephens City proper; public schools that serve Stephens City are within a mile of the town limits.
-The town and surrounding area are served by Bass-Hoover Elementary School, Robert E. Aylor Middle School (now relocated to White Post, Virginia), and Sherando High School.
+Frederick County Public Schools operate the public schools that serve Stephens City, although none are located within Stephens City proper; public schools that serve Stephens City are within a few miles of the town limits.
+The town and surrounding area are served by Bass-Hoover Elementary School, Robert E. Aylor Middle School (in nearby White Post), and Sherando High School.
 The latter was named for one of the historic Iroquoian-speaking tribes encountered by early European settlers to the Shenandoah Valley.
-Local private schools are available, and are also outside the town's corporate limits.
-Powhatan School is in nearby Boyce in Clarke County, Virginia.
-Other smaller private or Christian-based schools are located throughout Frederick County and elsewhere in the area.
+Eukarya Christian Academy and Legacy Christian Academy are two private schools located outside the town's corporate limits.
+The two local options for residents wishing to obtain degrees in higher education are Shenandoah University in Winchester and Laurel Ridge Community College in Middletown.

+Media

+From 1881 to 1883, Stephens City had a community newspaper, the Stephens City Star.
+During its short history, it was led by three editors: Charles E. Painter, S. M. Stickley, and Ben S. Gilmore.
+Since 1896, the town and surrounding area have been covered by The Winchester Star.
+Another regional newspaper, The Northern Virginia Daily, is based in nearby Strasburg.
+Other regional news outlets include the Warren/Frederick County Report and the Royal Examiner.

+Infrastructure

 Transportation

-Historic U.S. Route 11 traverses Stephens City proper, while Interstate 81 is located immediately east of the town line.
-Stephens City serves as the western terminus of State Route 277, which begins at U.S. Route 11 and ends only 4.72 mi away in Double Tollgate, Clarke County, Virginia, at U.S. Routes 340 and 522.
+Historic U.S. Route 11 (Main Street) traverses Stephens City proper, while Interstate 81 is located immediately east of the town line.
+Stephens City serves as the western terminus of State Route 277 (Fairfax Street), which begins at U.S. Route 11 and ends only 4.72 mi away in Double Tollgate, Clarke County, Virginia, at U.S. Routes 340 and 522.
+In addition to Main Street, the major north–south streets in town are Barley Drive, German Street, and Mulberry Street.
+The major streets running east–west other than Fairfax Street are Locust Street, School Street, and Short Street/Steele Court.

 Plans are in place to move State Route 277 to near the Family Drive-In Theatre, 0.50 mi south of its current western terminus with US Route 11, with the eastern terminus remaining at its current location.
 The planned construction will also move the I-81 interchange at Stephens City, where there are a number of service stations and fast food restaurants, south of the town limits to alleviate congestion on the current Route 277 bridge, which will remain after construction is completed.
 Planners expect expansion of Stephens City to the south.